Frederic-P/Image-manipulation-in-Numpy/readme.md

 ## Installation:
 1) Download the GitHub repository, or clone it as you would with every other GitHub project.
-2) Install and activate the virtual environment (environment.yaml)
+2) Install and activate the virtual environment (environment.yaml).
+For this you'll need to have [Anaconda](https://docs.anaconda.com/free/navigator/index.html) installed.
-- Open an Anaconda Powershell prompt and use `cd` to navigate to the directory where you cloned this repository to.
+- Open an Anaconda PowerShell prompt and use `cd` to navigate to the directory where you cloned this repository to.
 The commands below assume you are in the root-directory of the codebase.
-To install the environment use: `conda env create -f environment.yaml`
+To install the environment use: `conda env create -f environment.yaml` Wait for the installation process to complete.
+You'll know if the process is complete when the Anaconda PowerShell shows you the commands to activate and deactivate the newly installed environemnt.
-- once installed type: `conda activate env_project_numpy` to activate this environment
+- once installed type: `conda activate env_project_numpy` to activate this environment; you need to use this Kernel for all modules to work.
 - once activated open the notebook using the `jupyter notebook` command and open the notebook named **notebook_demo.ipynb** in the browserwindow that pops up.
 3) Run the notebook
 4) Play with all the cells